-Runners in Bangkok are spoilt for choice, with half marathons in mid-December and mid-August, a full marathon in mid-September, and a stream of more sociable running events throughout the year.
-There is an endless list of attractions for running tours and sightrunning around the city, and Central Lumphini Park is the perfect spot for a simple jog through lush greenery.
+Runners are spoilt for choice here, with half marathons in mid-December and mid-August, a full marathon in mid-September, and a stream of sociable running events throughout the year.
+Sightrunning and running tours in Bangkok show you an endless list of attractions, and Central Lumphini Park is the perfect spot for a simple jog through lush greenery.

 The wet months of August to October aren’t as popular as the December to March high season, but runners really enjoy facing the elements.
 The city is warm at any time of the year with temperatures over 30°C (86°F).
 All you need is a pair of running shoes and loose sports clothes, and you’re ready to go.